pepperpots/OpenStream/gcc/gcc/ada/doc/gnat_ugn/platform_specific_information.rst

 """"""""""""""""""""""""""""""""""""""""

 When using Ada DLLs from Ada applications there is a limitation users should be aware of.
-Because on Windows the GNAT run time is not in a DLL of its own, each Ada DLL includes a part of the GNAT run time.
-Specifically, each Ada DLL includes the services of the GNAT run time that are necessary to the Ada code inside the DLL.
-As a result, when an Ada program uses an Ada DLL there are two independent GNAT run times: one in the Ada DLL and one in the main program.
+Because on Windows the GNAT run-time is not in a DLL of its own, each Ada DLL includes a part of the GNAT run-time.
+Specifically, each Ada DLL includes the services of the GNAT run-time that are necessary to the Ada code inside the DLL.
+As a result, when an Ada program uses an Ada DLL there are two independent GNAT run-times: one in the Ada DLL and one in the main program.

 It is therefore not possible to exchange GNAT run-time objects between the Ada DLL and the main Ada program.
-Example of GNAT run-time objects are file handles (e.g., `Text_IO.File_Type`), tasks types, protected objects types, etc.
+Example of GNAT run-time objects are file handles (e.g., ``Text_IO.File_Type``), tasks types, protected objects types, etc.

 It is completely safe to exchange plain elementary, array or record types,